 Sickle cell disease is much more common in people of African and Mediterranean descent.
 It is also seen in people from South and Central America, the Caribbean, and the Middle East.

-Symptoms usually do not occur until after age 4 months.
+Symptoms usually do not occur until after the age of 4 months.

 When the anemia becomes more severe, symptoms may include: